department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 certifying official: Use this term to refer to the person at one's school who needs to approve/submit enrollment information for VA education benefits.
   -	**Like this:** Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999).

 Character of Discharge review process: Initial cap "Character of Discharge" review process.
+Don't capitalize "review process."

 character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.